 Similar to the way bird and hummingbird feeders are designed to attract feathered visitors, butterfly feeders are structured to accommodate butterflies and hold the nectar, fruit, and other foods that are staples of their diet.
 The combination of a well-made butterfly feeder and the right food is likely to bring these visitors coming back for more.

 Most butterfly feeders are designed to hang from a tree or attach to a post.
-Standard models have ports, fruit compartment, bowl, or a combination of these to attract butterflies to feed, and many have special components to keep out bees, ants, and other unwanted critters.
-Choosing a butterfly feeder can be confusing, but BestReviews is here to guide you.
-We’ve detailed our favorite models for you to consider and put together the informative shopping guide below with tips and tricks to get you started.
+Standard models have ports, a fruit compartment, a bowl, or a combination of these to attract butterflies to feed, and many have special components to keep out bees, ants, and other unwanted critters.

 Who doesn’t love to look at butterflies?
 The beauty of these colorful flying insects is undoubtedly the most common reason people love to attract them to their property.
 However, their aesthetic appeal isn’t the only reason to love having them visit your yard.
 Butterflies are also pollinators, which is vital to plant reproduction.
 Furthermore, some species of butterflies eat pests such as aphids that can be harmful to garden plants.